• Home

 • Preheat the oven to 375 degrees Fahrenheit and line a baking sheet with parchment paper.

-• In a large bowl, whisk together the gluten free flour, the baking powder, baking soda, salt, light brown sugar and cinnamon.
+• In a large bowl, whisk together the 2 cups multipurpose gluten free flour, 2 teaspoons baking powder, ¼ teaspoon baking soda, ½ teaspoon kosher salt, ¼ cup light brown sugar and 1 ½ teaspoons ground cinnamon.
+Set aside.

-• Take your butter or vegan baking stick out of the freezer (if you didn’t freeze the butter that’s ok but the scones won’t be as flaky).
+• Take the ½ cup butter out of the freezer (if you didn’t freeze the butter that’s ok but the scones won’t be as flaky).

-• Using a cheese grater, grate the entire stick of butter or vegan baking stick into the flour mixture.
-I do this half at a time.
+Using a cheese grater, grate the entire stick of butter into the flour mixture.

 • Mix the grated butter into the flour using clean hands.
 I kind of rub the flour together in my hands like sand to make sure there are no giant clumps of butter.
 The pieces of butter should be super tiny.
 Less than the size of a pea.

-• In a small bowl, mash your bananas with a fork.
+• In a small bowl, mash the 2 bananas with a fork.
 You want them to end up fairly liquidy.

 • Carefully put a little gluten free flour on a sharp knife and cut the dough like a pizza into 8 equal slices.